Grants

 Blue Ridge Bird Observatory (BRBO) is a non-profit 501(c)(3) organization funded primarily through grants and private donations.
 Work is conducted in cooperation with the U.S. Forest Service, Tennessee Wildlife Resources Agency, North Carolina Wildlife Resources Commission, and the U.S. Bird Banding Lab.

-The autumn 2021 Big Bald Mountain Bird Migration Project is generously funded though a grant from the Appalachian Trail Conservancy (North Carolina License Plate Grant Program) for the tenth consecutive year.
+The autumn 2025 Big Bald Mountain Bird Migration Project is generously funded though a grant from the Appalachian Trail Conservancy (North Carolina License Plate Grant Program) for the eleventh year.

-We are pleased to partner with the Highlands Biological Station to open our newest MAPS station in Highlands, NC.
+We are pleased to partner with the Highlands Biological Station to operate our MAPS station in Highlands, NC for the sixth consecutive year.
 Generous funding support for this bird monitoring effort comes from Highland Biological Foundation.

-Financial support from generous private donations helps to provide opportunities to more than 350 students and teachers from area schools to learn about regional bird ecology at the Big Bald Mountain Bird Migration Project and will also help fund summer camp scholarships for Vacation Bird School, operated by SARR each July.
+Financial support from generous private donations helps to provide opportunities to more than 350 students and teachers from area schools to learn about regional bird ecology at the Big Bald Mountain Bird Migration Project.

 SARR appreciates the grants and foundation support over the past 10 years from the following organizations: